 Flour the pastry mat or countertop generously.
 I use about 1/4-1/3 cup of flour.
 Split the dough in half and roll out half of the dough into a circle, about 2 inches larger than the edge of the pie plate.

-- Don’t cut the flour and shortening too much, the pieces of shortening are what make the crust flaky, you want to have pebble or pea size pieces of dough before adding the water.
+- Don’t cut the flour and shortening too much, the little pieces of shortening are what make the crust flaky, you want to have pebble or pea size pieces of dough before adding the water.

 - Do not stir the dough at any time.
 Remember, folding the dough is the best way to achieve a light flaky crust.